 Seaside workings followed in June, on June 16th working the roundtrip Nottingham - Llandudno Town, and on June 30th with 25101 on the Derby - Norwich - Yarmouth - Norwich - Walsall diagram.

-The next two workings involved the NE/SW route, on July 10th 25073 worked the 15.15 Plymouth - Manchester Piccadilly between Gloucester & Birmingham New Street, taking the assistance of 37020 & 37151 up Lickey.
+On July 10th 25073 worked the 15.15 Plymouth - Manchester Piccadilly between Gloucester & Birmingham New Street, taking the assistance of 37020 & 37151 up Lickey.
 The early morning Toton - Eastleigh freight was noted at Oxford with 25073 on July 13th.
 At midday on July 18th 25073 & 25119 were noted southbound at Ely with a stone train.

 And finally for 1980 25073 & 25038 were back together again on October 5th to work a Marylebone - Doncaster NREA 'Doncaster Double' railtour throughout, a total of 413 miles.